pinkcigareti/etcminer/README.md

 **nsfminer** is an Ethash GPU mining application: with nsfminer you can mine every coin which relies on an Ethash Proof of Work.

+This is a direct descendent of the Ethminer project at https://github.com/ethereum-mining/ethminer.
+Since that project is largely abandoned and unmanaged this personal version is published with the hope that it may continue to be useful.
+In the spirit of open source problem reports and pull requests are welcome.

 ## Features

 * OpenCL mining